nfginola/WebGL_Metaballs/README.md

 # WebGL_Metaballs
 Metaballs in GLSL with Raymarching

+See it in action right now!: http://www.student.bth.se/~nagi18/dbwebb-kurser/webgl/me/kmom05/proj/

-To build, we need a local webserver.
+If you want to locally build, we need a local webserver.
 Instructions (with Servez):
 - Download and install "Servez" https://github.com/greggman/servez
 - Run the program